rackerlabs/rackspace-how-to/content/general/change-account-information.md

     in MMR or added devices or domains that are made to the form after the initial submission.
 -   No blank fields are allowed on any form, except where indicated.
-You may not type **Same** in any field
+You cannot type **Same** in any field.

 ### Service Transfer form requirements

-The Billing team has strict requirements when processing the **Service Transfer** form for a Rackspace account.
+The Billing team has strict requirements for processing the **Service Transfer** form for a Rackspace account.
 Use the following information to have the submission processed quickly and efficiently.

 #### Page 1 - Account details